Voices from the siege of Mariupol

 “It’s genocide,” Mariupol Mayor Vadym Boychenko said.
 “They are destroying everything that lives.”

+With as many as 100,000 residents still believed to be trapped inside the city, officials from Russia and Ukraine said Thursday that they had agreed on a temporary ceasefire to allow civilians to evacuate and humanitarian aid to enter.

-With communications from the city blocked, those who escape bring with them stories of hunger, fear and survival.
-Some tremble with emotion as they arrive to safety in Zaporizhzhia, 140 miles to the northwest.
-Others are rushed straight to the hospital for wounds they sustained in the city, or on the treacherous roads out.
+Those who have already escaped tell stories of hunger, fear and survival.
+Some trembled with emotion as they arrived to safety in Zaporizhzhia, 140 miles to the northwest.
+Others were rushed straight to the hospital for wounds they sustained in the city or on the treacherous roads out.

-Mariupol was once home to 450,000 people, and 100,000 or so may still be trapped.
-There are few who fled who didn’t leave someone, and with reports of forced deportations to Russia, some are braving the road back to try to save them.
+There are few who fled who didn’t leave someone, and with reports of forced deportations to Russia, some were braving the road back to try to save them.

 The Washington Post interviewed more than 50 people who escaped the horrors of the city.
 Here are some of their stories.